awsdocs/amazon-connect-admin-guide/doc_source/get-connect-number.md

-# Claim a phone number in your country<a name="claim-phone-number"></a>
+# How to get an Amazon Connect phone number in your current country<a name="get-connect-number"></a>

-To place or receive calls in your instance, you need to claim a phone number\.
-If you did not claim a number when you created the instance, follow these steps to claim one now\.
+To place or receive calls in your Amazon Connect instance, you need to claim a DID or toll\-free phone number\.
+If you did not claim a phone number when you created your Amazon Connect instance, follow these steps to claim one now\.

 **To claim a number for your contact center**